 And then there are those same game hipsters that only play Eurogames because "that's the progressive way forward for game design.”
 This is just market discrimination.
 They will just keep making up games for those types of people until they change their minds or all die.
 That’s not design, that’s social control!

 Those who have an actual passion for board games and game design are more lonelier than you think.
 No one wants to play Cosmic Encounter with me because nobody in my area knows what it is.

 And it’s true.
 Cosmic Encounter is the greatest board game of all time.

 And the so-called "gamers" hate it because “it's random!”
-This is the philistine acting against the sensitive artist who want’s the modular and unpredictable!
-Playing board games have always been reserved for an intellectual vanguard against the robotic.
+This is the philistine acting against the sensitive artist who wants the modular and unpredictable!
+Playing board games has always been reserved for an intellectual vanguard against the robotic.
 I believe Ludism separates itself from the masses.
-It’s an elitist religion that requires a teacher converting a student towards greater enlightment around design.
+It’s an elitist religion that requires a teacher to convert a student towards greater enlightenment around design.
 Video games are for the stupid masses, while board games are for the witty few.
 I would even argue that “few” is less than 500,000.
 In this case, I am proud to be a stubborn elitist when it comes to games and game design.

 I am not interested in designing games for the masses or for profit.
 That's not my job.
 I became a Ludist because I want to create ludic synergy and foresee the abolishment of work.
 I want a ludic society.
 That's why I am against the game industry.
 It’s there to exploit the weak and is a regressive contribution towards society.
 Most of it is lying and saying a bunch of fancy words to make you sound professional and meaningful.
 In actuality, it’s no different than being a lazy professor in Women’s studies.